tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Time-variations of the Gravity Field
 ####################################

-.. class:: Basic Solid Body Gravity Field Variation Settings
+.. class:: Basic Solid Body Gravity Field Variation

   Tidal variation of the gravity field using first-order tidal theory.

-.. class:: Tabulated Gravity Field Variation Settings
+.. class:: Tabulated Gravity Field Variation

   Variations in spherical harmonic coefficients tabulated as a function of time.

 Atmosphere Model
 ################

-.. class:: Exponential Atmosphere Settings
+.. class:: Exponential Atmosphere

   Simple atmosphere model independent of time, latitude and longitude based on an exponentially decaying density profile with a constant temperature.